|A beginner's guide to the history of unions|

 Police harassment of the march as it came into London led to the formation of the National Council for Civil Liberties, today’s `Liberty.
 Concessions were won by the massive sympathy for the NUWM's struggle, including the reinstatement of the 1931 cut in unemployment benefit.The small town of Jarrow in the north east of England symbolises in retrospect the acceptable face of the unemployed movement.
 With massive unemployment in the town a massive march to London in 1936 received enormous sympathy.
 This is the one march most well known to history.
 But it was the smallest, least effective and rather apolitical.
 Workers certainly knew much poverty.
 Some turned back to old certainties.
 The union could see them through the worst.
-A local union banner puts two sides of the question in the iconography used.
+A local union banner (below) puts two sides of the question in the iconography used.
 Here the benefit and health insurance side of unionism is returned to.
 The organised worker was much more affluent than the unionised worker.

 The plight of the Spanish people disturbed people everywhere, especially when the German Luftwaffe - following the example of the Japanese war on the Chinese people - treated the war as an experiment on how to conduct air raids on civilian population.
 Lessons they learned in the application of such terror methods were later to be employed across Europe, including Britain.

-But, because of the policy of non-intervention, the Republic of Spain even tried to stimulate a response of even-handedness from powers like Britain and France by withdrawing the International Brigades.
+Because of the policy of non-intervention, the Republic of Spain even tried to stimulate a response of even-handedness from powers like Britain and France by withdrawing the International Brigades.
 It would do no good, by the beginning of 1939, Spain was broken and the world was headed for war.
 But none of those who were present to hear the powerful words in tribute to the Brigades spoken by the extraordinary and world-famous Communist leader, `La Pasionaria', or Dolores Ibarruri, would ever forget the experience.
 Famous sayings of her's, such as `they shall not pass' and `better to die on your feet than live on your knees' resonated throughout the world across the next decade.
 Many like Jack Jones, a future leader of the TGWU, returned to their own countries determined to fight for a better world.

+The Second World War (1939-1945) brought new problems but also opportunities as unions became central to winning the war.
+Joint production committees in every workplace accepted the vital role of workers' representative bodies for the first time.
+The Herculean struggle against Fascism had been presented as a fight for democracy.
+Millions of people had been inspired by the Red Army and by anti-fascist resistance groups.
 It was inevitable that voters would translate their recollection of the horrors of the pre-war period into hopes for the future.In 1945, Labour won a commanding majority and proceeded to introduce a free National health Service, public ownership of the railways, coal, gas and electricity, a free education system and fairer national insurance, welfare and unemployment benefits.
 Labour's mandate was to introduce the Welfare State that would protect every person, from `the cradle to the grave'.
 These were enormous gains for working people.Nationalisation was seen initially by many working people, especially miners and railway workers, as a step forward.
 But the form public ownership took was bureaucratic and mirrored private industry.
 Most nationalised concerns were ones that capitalism could not run at a profit and still deliver proper public service.

 Regrettably, the machinations of international power politics saw the US and Britain lead a trend to break up the wartime alliances.
 The Cold War set in from 1947.
 Trade unions became pawns in the larger game.
 Anti-communism became frenetic; it was not only in Hollywood that a witch-hunt ensued.
 In Britain, civil servants lost their jobs because of their politics and most unions brought in bans and proscriptions on Communists holding office in the union, even as a shop steward.
 This weakened working class unity.Trade unions stabilised and grew phenomenally, as part of the fabric of British civil society in the long period of what was largely a post-war consensus on industrial relations.